My wife and I have all our investments with Vanguard.

 Now, to be clear, there are plenty of good investment options out there and I don’t believe that Vanguard is always the right choice for everyone.
 Depending on your specific goals and needs, you may be better off somewhere else.

 Quick note: I have no affiliation with Vanguard, they are not paying me for this post, and honestly they have no idea I’m even writing it.
-This is 100% my personal opinion based on my research and experience.
+This is 100% my personal and professional opinion based on my research and experience.

 Vanguard’s big advantage